 - Forecast waning or growing interest in product types

 Every part of every machine in every warehouse or production facility has a lifespan, which poor maintenance can reduce.
 AI can shorten, if not eliminate, the space between when a machine begins to fail and when a human starts to notice an issue.
-Critical data, such as temperature or speed of operation, can be analyzed in real-time using machine learning.
+Critical data, such as temperature or speed of operation, can be analysed in real-time using machine learning.